68rajat68/OrganizeNow/README.md

 OrganizeNow is a comprehensive application designed to help you manage your tasks, notes, and schedules efficiently.
 The project combines two powerful tools: **iNotebook** for secure note-taking and **Schedulr** for effective time management.
 With OrganizeNow, users can seamlessly switch between managing their notes and organizing their daily schedules, all within a single application.

+The site is hosted on Vercel and can be accessed at [OrganizeNow](https://organizenow.vercel.app/).

 ## Table of Contents

 - [Features](#features)